Arabic language programme

 - If you are in the first year of your course (Part 1 or PGT) - select through online module selection as you do for your other modules.
-If the selection window has closed go to module surgeries or support centres.
+If the selection window has closed go to module selection or support centres.

 - Returning students (Parts 2/3 and 4) - please discuss with a support centre how to change/add your module choices.

 - During the enrolment process you may be asked to complete a IWLP_Arabic_Placement_Test .